 Dr. Jerrold Waddell was educated in Chatham and graduated from the McGill University Medical Department in June of 1907.

-Dr. Waddell was buried at the Maple Leaf Cemetery in Chatham.
+Dr. Waddell was buried at Maple Leaf Cemetery in Chatham.

-*His brother John Tracey Waddell drowned in a waterway in or near Chatham on the 16th of December, 1905 at the age of 17.
+*Dr. Waddell’s brother John Tracey Waddell drowned in a waterway at or near Chatham on the 16th of December, 1905 at the age of 17.

 **Dr. Waddell’s brother William Howard Vincent Waddell enlisted with the Canadian Armed Services during WWI on December 29th, 1915.
 He served overseas and was discharged on the 25th of February, 1919 due to de-mobilization.
 Lieutenant William Howard Waddell appears on the Gathering Our Heroes website.